groupdocs-conversion/GroupDocs.Conversion-Docs/net/developer-guide/basic-usage/convert/email.md

 }
 ```

-Put it simply - you just load an MSG file into the `Converter` class, select the desired output format and all the rest will be done by **GroupDocs.Conversion**.
+Put it simply - you just load an MSG file into the `Converter` class, select the desired output format and **GroupDocs.Conversion** does all the rest.